b3a-dev/ebpf-geoip-demo/README.md

 filter protocol all pref 49152 bpf chain 0 filter protocol all pref 49152 bpf chain 0 handle 0x1 tc-prog.o:[bpf-prog] direct-action not_in_hw id 77 tag 1e2a2ca8a73223a5 jited
 ```

+In the case of ingress, we do classification via the core network interface receive function, so we are getting the packet after the driver has processed it but before IP etc

 To cleanup:
 ```